Kelowna – 3199 Appaloosa Road (Balsam Place)

 Operator and residents

-BC Housing has selected Connective through a fair and open process to operate the temporary housing and provide services to residents.
-These supports and services would include 24/7 staff onsite, daily meals, life and employment skills training, access to health services, support securing permanent housing and more.
+BC Housing has selected Connective through a fair and open process to operate Balsam Place and provide services to residents.
+These supports and services would include:

-Connective is a social services, non-profit organization with 90 years of experience supporting people across B.C.
+Connective is a non-profit social services organization with 90 years of experience supporting people across B.C.
 Connective offers a range of holistic programs including housing, employment, outreach, justice and community services, with the goal of creating safe, healthy and inclusive communities for all.

 Connective operates several other HEARTH programs across B.C.
 Their housing programs are person-centered, meaning they tailor their services to the specific needs and goals of each resident, and help them connect with supports and resources they need to thrive.